 For a lot of people though, rugby league can appear to be quite a complex sport, one with a lot of strange terminologies and difficult to follow rules.

-Once you have come to grips with how the sport works, however, you will find that there is quite a lot of money to be made putting a cheeky few bets on it.
+Once you have come to grips with how the sport works, you will find that there is quite a lot of money to be made by betting on it.

 If you’re considering getting started betting on rugby league, then check out the following guide to make sure you understand all of the basics before you part ways with your hard earned cash.

-Betting on rugby is becoming increasingly popular and as such, bookmakers in the UK and around the world are constantly expanding their markets.
+Betting on rugby is becoming increasingly popular and as such, betting sites all over the world are constantly expanding their markets.
 Here are the most common types of bets placed on rugby league:

 It is worth noting however that draws are not as common as rugby as they are in other sports like football or hockey.